Lower pay rises likely due to Budget tax increases, Rachel Reeves admits

 Ms Reeves later suggested the tax rise was not an easy choice, telling BBC Radio 4’s Today programme: “Look, what alternative was there?
 We had a £22 billion black hole in the public finances.”

-The Chancellor insisted ministers had “protected the smallest businesses” from the tax hike, and had stood firm on its promise not to raise the key taxes on “working people” – national insurance, income tax and VAT.
+The Chancellor insisted ministers had “protected the smallest businesses” from the tax rise, and had stood firm on Labour’s promise not to raise the key taxes on “working people” – national insurance, income tax and VAT.

 Ms Reeves plans to pour more public cash into schools, hospitals, transport and housing – and will change the way government debt is measured to allow her greater borrowing flexibility.